iManagement

 • Brood pattern (compact, uniform colour)

-• Cappings (slightly domed (convex), light brown to ochre, intact, not perforated and not sunken)
+• Appearance of cappings (slightly domed (convex), light brown to ochre, intact, not perforated and not sunken)

 • Presence of queen cells